maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/Seminar 7.md

 #### II) Regular Map + Minimum Distance
 Note that the map does not actually need to be sorted.
 If the index of the leftmost column is known, then the elements having the keys in the range \[leftmostColumn, leftmostColumn + mapSize - 1\] can simply be retrieved in increasing order of their key
 #### III) Dequeue
-- Use a double ended queue and store the results in the order they were found
+- Store the minimum (minLeft) and maximum (maxRight) column found at any given moment
-- Store the minimum and maximum column found at any given moment
+- Use a double ended queue and store the results in the order they were found (pushing either to the left or to the right, depending on whether minLeft or maxRight is updated)
 >[!code] subalg topView(tree):
 >```pseudocode
 >subalg topView(tree):